AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/standalone-samples/README.md

 Each sample also includes a `package.json` file that defines a `start` script, meaning you can execute each sample by running `npm start` from it's root folder (i.e. any of the subdirectories contained under `standalone-samples`).
 Depending on the application type and the flow the sample is written for, the `npm start` command will either start a Node.js web application (using Express.js) or a Node CLI (Command Line Interface) app.
 Either way, the console will instruct you on how to interact with the sample next.

-Once the dependencies are installed, you can run the sample application by using the following command:
+1. Once the dependencies are installed, you can run the sample application by using the following command:

 ```bash
 $ npm start
 ```

-Once the sample app is running, just follow the instructions in the terminal or the browser UI to execute the sample's authorization flow.
+2. If you're executing a web application scenario, navigate to http://localhost:3000 (or whatever port number specified) with the browser of your choice.

+3. For `cli` appType scenarios, follow the instructions on your command line interface to use the sample application.